This install guide assumes that Apache, MySQL and PHP are already installed and configured on your Linux virtual server.

 That is it.
 The ownCloud installation is now complete.

-Of course you don’t have to do any of this if you use one of our Linux VPS Hosting services, in which case you can simply ask our expert Linux admins to install ownCloud for you.
+Of course, you don’t have to do any of this if you use one of our Linux VPS Hosting services, in which case you can simply ask our expert Linux admins to install ownCloud for you.
 They are available 24×7 and will take care of your request immediately.
+For updates, you may refer to this guide on how to Install ownCloud on CentOS 6.

 PS.
 If you liked this post please share it with your friends on the social networks using the buttons on the left or simply leave a reply below.
 Thanks.